FireStarW/sweetHud/README.txt

 # sweetHud
 Sweet Hud by FireStarW
-A custom Tf2 HUD based on Eve Hud, Thwartski Hud, and many others V09_78 (May 11 2015) (Prerelease)
+A custom Tf2 HUD based on Eve Hud, Thwartski Hud, and many others V09_8 (May 12 2015) (Prerelease)
 -------------------------
-NOTE: Currently only optimized for a 1680x1050 (16:10) resolution

-Drag and Drop into your custom folder and add the line "exec sweethud" to your autoexec.cfg
+Drag and Drop the "sweet_hud folder" into your custom folder

 Based off of Eve hud by sinders
-Incorporates parts of:
+Incorporates parts of or inspired by:
 ToonHud
 Thwartski HUD
 Community HUD